Classrooms & Rehearsal Rooms

-Except for the Music and Dramatic Arts Library, which has its own hours (see music.lib.uconn.edu), the main building is open daily from 6:00 a.m. until midnight.
+Except for the School of Fine Arts Resource Center, which has its own hours (see http://lib.uconn.edu/libraries/fine-arts-resource-center/), the main building is open daily from 6:00 a.m. until midnight.
 In general, keys to locked spaces are distributed only to faculty members and teaching assistants; temporary use of keys may be available to students for specific, authorized use.

 As of summer 2016, several large classroom spaces are equipped with card swipe access.
 These spaces may be available for student use.
 Request forms can be found at http://music.uconn.edu/forms/

 Practice Rooms are located on the ground and second floors of the Music Building and the second floor of the Drama Music Building.
 Except for those designated for restricted use, practice rooms remain unlocked.
 Students are asked to observe the following rules for the use of practice rooms: